avoorhis/vamps-node.js/README.md

 The script will prompt you for a database - just enter the one you created above.
 It may take awhile especially if the database is large, but it is required to create the helper files that reside in the /public/json directory.
+ * For the visualizations to work correctly you also need to fill in the correct paths to various programs on your computer.
+Have a look at the bottom of the constants.py file in the /public directory and change the paths to match your system.

 START the SERVER
 ----------------